 “Life is a poem, live out the metaphors.”
 Britta

-Britta (nicknamed the “Bandit” as a child), is a dancer, graphic designer, teacher, writer and yogini.
-She currently teaches Dances for Birth, Belly Dance, and Afro-Brazilian/Samba classes at EcoFusion Fitness.
+Britta (nicknamed the “Bandit” as a child), is a dancer, graphic designer, teacher, and writer.
+For the past 2 years, she taught Dances for Birth, Belly Dance, and Afro-Brazilian/Samba classes at EcoFusion Fitness.
 Prior to that she taught Classes in Northern Utah.
-She is currently a contributing writer for fuse: a tribal and tribal fusion belly dance magazine.
+She is currently a contributing writer for Fuse: a tribal and tribal fusion belly dance magazine.

-She has a Bachelor’s degree from WSU in English – Creative Writing and a Bachelors of Integrated Studies in Graphic Design, Dance, and Comparative Mythology.
+She has a Bachelor’s degree from WSU in English – Creative Writing and studies in Graphic Design, Dance, and Comparative Mythology.
 She also studied courses with the School of History, Philosophy, and Religion at Oregon State University with an emphasis on world spirituality.

-For the past 8 years, Britta has devoted nearly every moment of her free time to the study of cultural dance and comparative mythology.
-She has maintained a deep curiosity for the numerous different cultures of the world all her life.
+For the past 9 years, Britta has devoted nearly every moment of her free time to the study of cultural dance and comparative mythology.
+She has maintained a deep curiosity for numerous different cultural beliefs around the world all her life.

 “Myths are public dreams, dreams are public myths.” ~Joseph Campbell

 At about the same time she found Campbell, Britta rediscovered dance.
 As a child, Britta’s mother and grandmother had put her in many dance classes, like ballet, jazz, and tap, but she suffered from asthma and several other chronic illnesses which made it extremely difficult to keep up and so stopped dancing.
 In junior high, she decided to seek the advice of natural healers, and was finally able to manage her asthma in a satisfying way.
 She also found the great healing art of yoga in high school.
 In college, she decided to take a few world dance classes.
-While studying women’s traditional dance in particular, Britta became obsessed with the sacred wisdom of ritual movement and the amazing healing it brings.
+While studying women’s traditional dance and West African in particular, Britta became obsessed with the sacred wisdom of ritual movement and the amazing healing it brings.
 She was lucky to live in an area with many talented teachers and her studies include Middle Eastern and Tribal Fusion belly dance, West African, Latin, Polynesian, Bollywood and Afro-Brazilian dance traditions.
 Dance has become a huge part of Britta’s life.
-Click here for her Class schedules.

 Britta also began Writing at a young age to make sense of the world.
-She later pursued a Creative Writing emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter.
+She later pursued a Creative Writing emphasis under the tutelage of Brad L. Roghaar, Dr. Victoria Ramirez and Ron Deeter at WSU.

 In 2007, Britta married the great love of her life, Adrian who is a talented poet and author in his own right.
-In 2012, they moved to Corvallis, Oregon in September 2012, when Adrian was accepted into the Masters of Fine Arts — Creative Writing program at Oregon State University.
+In 2012, they moved to Corvallis, Oregon when Adrian was accepted into the Masters of Fine Arts — Creative Writing program at Oregon State University.